contact

 nebersch@iu.edu

-Democracy's Fanatics is a work of historical and contemporary political theory that looks to the American Founding era (1770-1800) to explore the messy and sometimes troubling shape of popular democratic thought and practice during times of intense political conflict.
-While many scholars have acknowledged the crooked path taken by the development of American democracy, few have recognized that moments of tension, violence, and extremism have in some cases served the pursuit of political equality.
+Founding Fanatics is a work of historical and contemporary political theory that looks to the American Founding era (1770-1800) to explore the messy and sometimes troubling shape of popular democratic thought and practice during times of intense political conflict.
+While many scholars have acknowledged the crooked path taken by the development of American democracy, few have recognized that moments of tension, violence, and extremism have, in some cases, served the pursuit of political equality.
 Democracy’s Fanatics addresses the important but under-examined question of how extremism, fanaticism, and zealotry shaped popular democratic politics (i.e., practices that aim to deepen and expand political equality) in the American Revolution and early Republic.
 Through studies of the early memorialization of the Boston Massacre, popular debates over Shays’s Rebellion, the thought and practices of the Democratic Societies, and the use of the French Revolution in American political debate, this work challenges conventional interpretive approaches to the history of the American democratic tradition and draws out new implications for theoretical approaches to contemporary American democracy.

 Since the American Revolution, democratic theorists have often presupposed that dispassionate rationality, reciprocity, and nonviolent tolerance are necessary conditions for the sustained development of democracy.
 Intractable oppositional parties that reject frameworks of consensus, terms of mutual respect, and use force to accomplish their political goals are often excluded as irrational anti-democratic extremists outside the bounds of legitimate political contest.
 My book problematizes this exclusion, offering new insights into the divisive and violent nature of democratic politics in the early American polity.
 I argue that the development of American popular democracy during the Founding era, and the continual struggle to deepen and expand political equality today, relies in part on the efforts of democratic extremists, zealots, and fanatics who have tactically resorted to political extremism in their efforts to pursue political equality.
-My work demonstrates that American democratic theorists and citizens must recognize the historical and potential contributions of extremism to the practice and expansion of popular democracy in the United States and address the theoretical question of what role a democratic politics shaped by extremism plays in the democratic life of the American polity.
+My work demonstrates that American democratic theorists and citizens must recognize the historical and potential contributions of extremism to the practice and expansion of popular democracy in the United States and address the theoretical question of what role democratic politics shaped by extremism plays in the democratic life of the American polity.

 American Political Thought 11:3 (Summer 2022): 320-346. doi:10.1086/720949